La7z/La7z/README.md

 ###  Whoami

-🎈 I'm newbie in and still learning from zero
+🎈 I'm newbie and still learning from zero

 💻 Love to explore new thing especially on cyber and technology